Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Device Support
 ==============

-The FIR filters support both AIE and AIE-ML devices for all features with the following exceptions:
+The FIR filters support AIE, AIE-ML and AIE-MLv2 for all features with the following exceptions:

 - The ``cfloat`` data type is not supported on AIE-ML device
-- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
+- Round modes available and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types
 ===============